denten-books/plain-text/2-device.md

 Like king Thamus from Plato's *Phaedrus*, Moreno distrusted rote mechanization of thought itself.
 Instrumental and institutional mechanisms alike fell under
-suspicion: the plow, the pen, the book, the typewriter, the gun, the rocket, and the atomic bomb, radio and television, central planning, corporate governance, and legal codex [@moreno_who_1953, 237-44].
+suspicion: the plow, the pen, the book, the typewriter, the gun, the rocket and the atomic bomb, radio and television, central planning, corporate governance, and legal codex [@moreno_who_1953, 237-44].
 Contrary to my intuitions, this list places both books and bombs at the same level of